Initial reports say 8 people involved in plane crash above Lake Coeur d’Alene. Two confirmed dead

-The victims' families will be notified once the passengers' identities are confirmed, the sheriff's office said.
+Authorities say there are a total of eight crash victims and they do not anticipate that there will be any survivors, Higgins said.

-Both planes have been located in 127 feet of water by the Kootenai County Sheriff’s Office Sonar Team.
+“We’re gonna take our time, we’re going to try to bring closure to the families as quickly as possible," Higgins said.
+"But we also want to ensure the safety of our divers and our personnel, so we’re not going to rush anything."

-Higgins said the Sonar and Dive Team will resume recovery efforts at about noon.
-The National Transportation Safety Board has been contacted and is also planning to send investigators to Coeur d'Alene.
+The National Transportation Safety Board also plans to send investigators to Coeur d'Alene.

-The Kootenai County Sheriff’s Office received a call that the two planes had crashed into each other between Powderhorn and Black Bay around 2:20 p.m. on Sunday.
+Emergency calls indicate that the planes crashed into each other between Powderhorn and Black Rock Bay at about 2:20 p.m. on Sunday.
+Citizens secured two victims on the lake surface on Sunday before U.S. Coast Guard crews arrive to take their bodies to the Summit Bay Boat Launch.

 Witnesses said the two planes hit each other above the lake and then fell into the water.